Nash Convergence of Mean-Based Learning Algorithms in First-Price Auctions: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:main-M1-3}}

 The proof of Theorem~\ref{thm:main-M1-3} covers the main ideas and proof techniques of our convergence results, so we present it here.
 We first provide a proof sketch.
-Then in Section~\ref{sec:property} we provide properties of mean-based algorithms that will be used in the formal proof.
+Then in Section~\ref{sec:property} we provide some properties of mean-based algorithms that will be used in the formal proof.
 Section~\ref{sec:first-stage} and Section~\ref{sec:main-M1-3-proof} prove Theorem~\ref{thm:main-M1-3}.

-\paragraph{Proof sketch} The idea of the proof resembles the notion of iterative elimination of dominated strategies in game theory.
-We first use a step-by-step argument to show that bidders with the highest value (i.e., those in $M^1$) will gradually learn to avoid bidding $0, 1, \ldots, v^1-3$.
-Then we further prove that: if $|M^1|=3$, they will avoid $v^1-2$ and hence converge to $v^1-1$; if $|M^1|=2$, the two bidders may end up playing $v^1-1$ or $v^1-2$.
+\paragraph{Proof sketch} At a high level, the proof uses the idea of iterative elimination of dominated strategies in game theory.
+We first use an induction argument to show that bidders with the highest value (i.e., those in $M^1$) will gradually learn to eliminate bids $0, 1, \ldots, v^1-3$.
+Then we further prove that: if $|M^1|=3$, they will eliminate $v^1-2$ and hence converge to $v^1-1$; if $|M^1|=2$, the two bidders may end up playing $v^1-1$ or $v^1-2$.